Estimated reading time: 6 minutes

 We have also created a series of videos to help you, which you can find on our YouTube Channel.

 Amazon manufacture a range of Smart Speaker voice assistants for use in the home.
 These devices can come with just a speaker or increasingly popular are the devices that also include a small screen, which Amazon call Smart Displays.
-The Alexa voice technology can also be incorporated into other brands of devices such as Sonos speakers and smart watches like the Fitbit Versa 2 smart watch.
+The Alexa voice technology can also be incorporated into other brands of devices such as Sonos speakers and smart watches like the Fitbit Versa 2, Versa 3 and Sense smart watches.

 A voice interface can be useful for a range of activities and tasks, including: